|

 the place: otavalo is a big small town. its not quite a city, but theres a hefty downtown area and alot of surrounding villages.

-The Plaza de Ponchos market viewed from
+The Plaza de Ponchos market viewed from the other sisters apartment |

 there are a TON of tourists that come to the plaza of ponchos to buy stuff and to hang out with the natives. we live more or less in the city and can walk to our big chapel, the stake center and another chapel in less than 20 minutes.